Guils09/Productivity-google-extension/README.md

 # Productivity-google-extension
-I made ans extension for the first time it was funn
+I made an extension for the first time it was funn

 you click and you go to places you love and you dont use a gazilion ram haha